mpinar/MachineLearning/Coursework_Mert_Pinar.md

 | i+1  | i+2 | i+3 |
 | i+2 | i+3 |  i+4 |

-With the dataset above I have used `compute` function to make machine to forecast according to the related data, then form a matrix that has the predicted outputs and expected outputs.
-I have added an ID column to visualize the data more properly.
-I have melted all the data on ID column, so that I can get a better graph.
-I have used `melt` function from `reshape2` library for this operation.
+By using the dataset above the `compute` function is applied to make machine to forecast according to the related data, then form a matrix that has the predicted outputs and expected outputs.
+An ID column to is added visualize the data more properly.
+All the data on ID column are melted, so that a better graph is obtained.
+The `melt` function is used from `reshape2` library for this operation.

 ```r
 exchangeResults <- compute(exchangeNeuralNet, as.data.frame(exchangeTestData))